ErpNetDocs/tech/modules/logistics/wms/how-to/setup-warehouse-manager-view.md

 - Create a follow-up Store Order using the UI function [Create Follow-Up Store Order](#).

+---

 ## Web Panel 4: Warehouse Orders Navigator

-This panel embeds the Warehouse Orders navigator again, making it possible to perform bulk actions on multiple orders directly from the view.
+This panel embeds the Warehouse Orders navigator again, making it possible to manage multiple orders at once using group operations.

 #### Functional Highlights

-- Assign selected orders to a specific performer using the UI function [Assign Worker](#)
+- Assign selected orders to a specific performer using the UI function [Assign to performer](#)
-- Change the performer of already assigned orders via [Change Worekr](#)
+- Change the performer of already assigned orders via [Change performer](#)

 ### Setup

 In Change View mode, you can configure this panel to display the Warehouse Orders navigator again by setting a saved view.
 The panel’s name can be adjusted using the **Panel title** field.

 > [!NOTE]
-> - Use the Change View mode to customize or replicate this layout for other operational views
+> Use the Change View mode to customize or replicate this layout for other operational views.
-> - The instance name in the Web Panel URLs must match the name of your specific ERP tenant instance
+> The instance name in the Web Panel URLs must match the name of your specific ERP tenant instance.